Strong SDP based bounds on the cutwidth of a graph: New bounds for the minimum cutwidth problem

 so we can include

 as additional constraints into our SDP relaxation~\eqref{eq:sdpCutwidth} of the MCP.
 If we add all possible constraints of the form~\eqref{eq:3dicycleSDP}, we include $\binom{n}{3}$ equality constraints.

-Observe, that the authors of~\cite{buchheim2010} show that if the variables are binary, the expression on the left hand-side of~\eqref{eq:3dicycle} is always non-negative.
+Note that adding also the non-convex constraint $\rank(\bar{X}) = 1$ to this SDP relaxation, the optimal objective function value becomes $\CWG$.
+This is also the case if we add integer conditions for~$X$.
+Observe, that \cite{buchheim2010} show that if the variables are binary, the expression on the left hand-side of~\eqref{eq:3dicycle} is always non-negative.
 So in this case, one needs to consider only the inequality $\le 0$.
 However, this does not hold anymore for our SDP relaxation, as the variables are not necessarily binary.